Woman sentenced for faking daughter’s terminal illness, pandering community donations - NewsBreak

 The complaint continued by saying the girl had been, “engaged in counseling for the past three years to learn how to “process her own death.’”

 Earlier that year, the Malone University softball team learned about the girl’s alleged condition and shared her story across the country.
-They invited her to throw out the first pitch at a scrimmage against Walsh University.‘Standing in feet of manure:’ 16 horses among others rescued in Ashland
+They invited her to throw out the first pitch at a scrimmage against Walsh University.List: Most expensive homes for sale in Columbus

 A GoFundMe page for the girl raised more than $4,000.